-Committee Membership: Remuneration (Chair), Audit, Nominations
+Committee Membership: Remuneration (Chair), Audit, Nominations Skills & Experience:

-Director, and Chairman of the Audit Committee, of SCISYS plc, a software company quoted on AIM.
+David is currently Chairman of Synectics plc, an AIM-quoted provider of high-end electronic security systems and Chairman of Quadrant Group Limited, a leading independent supplier of aviation simulation and training, with subsidiaries in the UK and US.
+Until its takeover in December 2019, David was also a Non-Executive Director, and Chairman of the Audit Committee, of SCISYS plc, a software company quoted on AIM.
 He has extensive experience with technology companies in the business-to-business field.
 David was previously a partner at Bain & Company, a leading strategy consulting firm.